gmp26/prais2cljs/README.md

 ## Other dependencies

 The project uses ReactJS to provide a fast virtual DOM, together with the Reagent flavour of [tonsky/rum](https://github.com/tonsky/rum) to drive React.
-To create an initial fresh, empty figwheel/Rum/ReactJS project I used [this Leiningen template](https://github.com/gmp26/fwrum).
-See project.clj for details.
+It uses [Figwheel-Main](https://figwheel.org/) for hot-reloading and REPL driven development.

 If upgrading dependencies, pay attention to the latest versions of React that Rum supports.